 Residency Training Program

 Our Training Director, Sheldon Benjamin, M.D., is Professor of Psychiatry and Neurology and Director of Neuropsychiatry at UMass Medical School, where he is also Vice Chair for Education in Psychiatry.
 He has been Director of the Psychiatry Residency Program since 1995, co-directs the Combined Neuropsychiatry Residency, and is Director of the Neuropsychiatry Fellowship Program.
 He has been a member of the UMass Medical School faculty since 1986.
 Having completed residency training in Psychiatry and Neurology, and fellowship training in Behavioral Neurology, Dr. Benjamin is certified by the American Board of Psychiatry and Neurology in both Psychiatry and Neurology, and by the United Council of Neurological Subspecialties in Behavioral Neurology & Neuropsychiatry.
 He was recognized by the Massachusetts Psychiatric Society as the 2001 Psychiatric Educator of the Year,was elected by the UMass Medical School faculty to receive the Lamar Soutter Award for Lifetime Achievement in Education in 2008, and was awarded the Chancellor's Medal for Distinguished Teaching in 2012.
+As winner of the Chancellor's Medal, Dr. Benjamin was asked to give The Last Lecture in May 2013.
+He chose as his topic, On Mentorship and Memory.
 He has published and lectured widely on neuropsychiatric topics and is a leader in the area of Neuropsychiatric Education.
-Dr. Benjamin was President of the American Association of Directors of Psychiatry Residency Training for 2010-2011 and is currently President Elect of the American Neuropsychiatric Association.
+Dr. Benjamin was President of the American Association of Directors of Psychiatry Residency Training for 2010-2011 and is currently President of the American Neuropsychiatric Association.
 He is also co-author of The Brain Card®.

 Dr. Benjamin's background is in both psychodynamic psychiatry and behavioral neurology.
 He feels strongly that UMass residents should be trained in psychodynamic psychotherapy, cognitive-behavioral therapy, community psychiatry, and neuroscientifically-informed biological psychiatry, in addition to becoming effective advocates and teachers.